Without Men

-Without Men is a 2011 romantic comedy film directed by Gabriela Tagliavini and starring Eva Longoria, Christian Slater, Kate del Castillo, and Oscar Nuñez.
-It is based on the novel Tales from the Town of Widows by James Cañón.
+Without Men is a 2011 American romantic comedy film written and directed by Gabriela Tagliavini and starring Eva Longoria, Christian Slater, Kate del Castillo, and Oscar Nuñez.
+It is based on the 2007 novel Tales from the Town of Widows by James Cañón.

 Premise

 Wives in a Latin American village fend for themselves after their husbands are conscripted to fight in a guerrilla war.
 Comedy, lesbian love, and unexpected consequences arise when the men return to find they are no longer allowed to be in charge.